TED Talk: Sleep Is Your Superpower

 This online course from the CDC offers student athletes, parents, coaches and educators the opportunity to learn a broad range of TBI topics, including how to prevent and respond to these injuries.

-This guide from the Brain Injury Association of America discusses what adults can expect when living with a TBI.
-Children's TBI
+These guides from the Brain Injury Association of America discusses what you can expect when living with a TBI.
+In Adults | In Children

 Being Mortal: Medicine and What Matters in the End